TimeMagazineLabs/d3slider/README.md

 + playButton (boolean): Whether to include a play button to animate through the slider
 + interval: The value positions for the slider along the domain.
 This will usually be 1, but might be 4 for, say, a slider of presidential elections.
 + tickInterval: How often to place a tick and a label on the slider, as a multiple of the number of positions between the minimum and maximum of the domain.
++ loop: Whether to start over again when you reach the end when animating through with the button
 + onDrag: The callback that fires when the position of the slider changes.

 ### Methods